qsymmachus/notes/kubernetes.md

 Kubernetes orchestrates a cluster of computers that are connected to work as a single unit, called a _cluster_.

-The cluster allows you to deploy containerized applications without typing them to specific individual machines.
+The cluster allows you to deploy containerized applications without tying them to specific individual machines.

 A cluster has two parts: